Fact-checked

 1. Filtrum-STI

-A drug with an active ingredient is a product of processing the polymer component of wood by hydrolysis.
-It has a high sorption capacity, has a non-specific detoxification effect.
+A medicinal product with an active component – a product of processing the polymer component of wood by hydrolysis.
+It has a high sorbing capacity and has a non-specific detoxifying effect.

-• Indications for use: acute intoxication with chemicals, food allergies, hypersensitivity reactions to mild drugs.
-Prevention of chronic intoxication, dyspepsia, dysentery, salmonellosis, purulent-inflammatory pathologies with intoxication, hyperbilirubinemia.
+• Indications for use: acute intoxication with chemicals, food allergies, mild hypersensitivity reactions to drugs.
+Prevention of chronic intoxications, dyspepsia, dysentery, salmonellosis, purulent-inflammatory pathologies with intoxication, hyperbilirubinemia.

-• Method of application: tablets are crushed and taken without food, drinking plenty of water.
-Multiplicity of application 3-4 times a day.
-A single dosage depends on the age of the patient and the severity of the disease state.
-The course of treatment for acute conditions - up to 5 days, for chronic allergic and intoxication processes - 2-3 weeks.
+• Method of administration: tablets are crushed and taken outside of meals, with plenty of water.
+Frequency of administration is 3-4 times a day.
+Single dosage depends on the patient's age and severity of the disease.
+The course of treatment for acute conditions is up to 5 days, for chronic allergic and intoxication processes - 2-3 weeks.

-• Side effects: skin allergic reactions, constipation, malabsorption of calcium, vitamins.
+• Side effects: skin allergic reactions, constipation, impaired absorption of calcium and vitamins.

 • Contraindications: intestinal atony, hypersensitivity to lignin, PVP, calcium stearate.
-It is not prescribed for intestinal atony, for pregnant women and women who are breastfeeding.
+Not prescribed for intestinal atony, for pregnant and breastfeeding women.

 • Overdose: intestinal irritation, flatulence, constipation.